Trust Management for Internet of Things: A Systematic Literature Review: Classification based on the used Methods

 \subsection{Direct Trust}

-Direct observations refer to the process of gathering information for trust calculation though direct communication between the nodes.
+Direct observations refer to the process of gathering information for trust calculation through direct communication between the nodes.
 The node relies on its own observation when the trust calculation is taking place.

-A summary of the works relying only to direct observations for trust evaluation is presented in Table \ref{tab:direct}.
-We can observe from the table that all the works provide experiments, prefer the multi trust approach and use the direct trust method - as stated by the category.
-We can see that 60\% of the papers inform mas about the simulator used.
-The Threat model is explicitly defined in 60\% of the papers.
-We can also observe that 40\% of the papers provide a Centralized approach.
-Finally, 60\% of the approaches are Event Driven, while 40\% of the papers do not define the Trust Update procedure.
-At the rest of the section we provide a summary of each paper.
+A summary of the works relying only upon direct observations for trust evaluation is presented in Table \ref{tab:direct}.
+We can observe from the table that all the works provide experiments, prefer the multi-trust approach, and use the direct trust method - as stated by the category.
+We can see that 62.5\% of the papers mention the simulator used.
+The Threat model is explicitly defined in 50\% of the papers.
+We can also observe that 25\% of the papers provide a Centralized approach.
+Finally, 37.5\% of the approaches are Event-Driven, while 50\% of the papers do not define the Trust Update procedure.
+In the rest of the section, we provide a summary of each paper.

-Alshehri et al. \cite{Alshehri} proposed a cluster based architecture including: One super node and many master nodes that are responsible for multiple cluster nodes.
-Only the cluster nodes are considered to be malicious.
+Alshehri et al. \cite{Alshehri} proposed a cluster-based architecture, including one super node and many master nodes that are responsible for multiple cluster nodes.
+Only the cluster nodes are considered malicious.
 The malicious nodes can perform OOA.
 Alshehri et al. introduced five algorithms to calculate the trust score of every cluster node.
-In order to calculate the trust score they take into account the quality of service, the history score and the trust score.
+To calculate the trust score, they take into account the quality of service, the history score, and the trust score.
 They use a fuzzy approach to classify the trust scores into fuzzy sets.
-The nodes are then classified in 3 categories: trusted, semi-trusted and non-trusted.
-Based on the trust score the nodes can change clusters and based on the category they can perform specific acts.
-They performed experiments in Cooja simulator regarding scalability, accuracy of different attacks and fuzzy and non fuzzy approaches and they presented diagrams with the results.
-They also proposed a HEXA decimal-based messaging system that can be used to detect tampered messages in transit.
+The nodes are then classified into 3 categories: trusted, semi-trusted, and non-trusted.
+Based on the trust score, the nodes can change clusters, and based on the category, they can perform specific acts.
+They performed experiments in the Cooja simulator regarding scalability, the accuracy of different attacks, and fuzzy and non-fuzzy, approaches and they presented diagrams with the results.
+The authors do not specify the trusted entities involved in the procedure.
+Also, they only deal with one trust-related attack.
+Finally, they proposed a HEXA decimal-based messaging system that can be used to detect tampered messages in transit, and they isolate the untrusted nodes from the network.